Improving your search standing

 List in the correct category

-Selecting the right category is crucial to accurately describe your inventory.
-Be precise when you select your category so it is the most relevant one for your item.
+Selecting the right category is crucial to accurately describe your item.
+Select the category that is most relevant for your item.

 Provide as many item specifics as possible

-Complete as many of the recommended item specifics as possible to insure your items are returned in search and ranked properly.
+Complete as many of the recommended item specifics as possible to ensure your items are returned in search and ranked properly.

 Use product details from our catalogue where possible